 Pipe: We had no pipe time but you can tell this will carve pipe walls well and give a pretty good show in there.
 It’s not a great board to learn in but an accomplished pipe rider might like the more forgiving ride than the DH.
 It might boost a little confidence.

-Jumps: It pops pretty well for an Ollie but its best hitting a bigger kicker in the park.
+Jumps: It pops pretty well for an Ollie but it is best hitting a bigger kicker in the park.

-All in all we liked this board but it fell a little shy of the discontinued Arcade UL.
-There weren’t’ aggressive all mountain freestyle favorites back in the Arcade UL’s day but if there were it would of been.
+All in all, we liked this board but it fell a little shy of the discontinued Arcade UL.
+There weren’t’ aggressive all mountain freestyle favorites back in the Arcade UL’s day but if there were it would have been.
 We’d love to see them bring the Arcade back or give the Buck Up Ultra Light tech.